federicopopoff/challengeContactList/README.md

 ### Retrofit - Http client

 Retrofit is a type-safe REST client for Android (or just Java) developed by Square.
 The library provides a powerful framework for authenticating and interacting with APIs and sending network requests with OkHttp.
-See this guide to understand how OkHttp works.

 ### Fresco - Image managment library